Shinxis/SplitKB-AuroraHelix/README.md

 About the rest of the prints...
 Almost one spool's worth of calibration, trial and error (my first print project ever).
 0.1 ...
 0.2mm was a good spacing for nested or facing objects.
 Ironing was best done in the direction of the layer lines.
 Always first preview what the printer will actually do.

 ![Picture.](./Pictures/32.jpg)
 First version of the bottom plate.
-Something caused matt stripes/waves, research is still in progress.
-To be continued...
+The matt stripes/waves are caused by isopropyl alcohol dissolving something off the PLA surface.
+Also, tearing the epoxy off the porous surface of the PLA material and the stringed print surface leave marks.
+Using silicone oil as releasing agent helped marginally, but created issues of its own.
+Wax may help next...
+It would be best to seal the print surface with something.